Aqua Voice × Claude Cowork: Systematizing Voice Input Customization with Automated Weekly Analysis

 Key points:

-• Cowork-side weekly processing: Claude loads the previous week's logs and current Aqua Voice settings for analysis.
-Saves improvement suggestions to the knowledge base while notifying Slack DM
+settings.json,aqua_archive.pydetects the diff and mirrors it to a separate folder - Cowork-side weekly processing: Claude reads last week's logs and current Aqua Voice settings for analysis.
+Saves improvement suggestions to the knowledge base and notifies Slack DM

-• My work: Review the suggestions delivered via Slack and manually register only the necessary ones in the Aqua Voice UI (designed without automatic reflection)
+- My work: Review the suggestions delivered via Slack and manually register only the necessary ones in Aqua Voice's UI (designed not to auto-apply)

-The setup procedure consists of the following 2 steps.
+The setup steps are the following 2 steps.

 The paths and settings values in this article are expressed with placeholders.
 Please replace them with your own environment according to the table below.